TouchPad vs TrackPoint

 A TrackPad (or touchpad) as many call it is an important external interface that holds a key importance to a laptop.
 It provides the end user with a touch-sensitive, its an interface surface that allows you to manipulate and interact with your laptop freely or computer through finger gestures and swiping on top smoothly.
 Out of the box laptops do not include a mice, but it can be added externally to improve user experience.
 Read: how to connect an external mouse to a laptop

 The TrackPad provides an easy simple alternative way to move the cursor around the screen, select and open applications or programs, highlight text, interact with web browsers, and more.

 TrackPad has default settings that many people find useful right out of the box, it can also be tailored around your specific needs under Settings.
 You can create shortcuts and modify the accepted gestures so that they are more natural to you.
 Most advanced Laptops includes multi-touch TrackPads, ergonomic keyboards, and the TrackPoint.

 How to use TrackPads

-- TrackPad – The TrackPad is a flat surface area found at the bottom of the keyboard.
+- The TrackPad is a flat surface area found at the bottom of the keyboard.
 Immediately below the trackpad, you may find one or two buttons, similar to those found on a mouse.
 However, not all TrackPads include buttons.
-To use the TrackPad, swipe your fingers across the surface to move the cursor, double-swipe to scroll up or down on the screen, pinch or expand your fingers to zoom, or double-tap to select an item or open a program.
-The ThinkPad TrackPad is a versatile, intuitive, and incredibly useful interface.
+Check in this article were we have covered the important basics on how to use the TrackPad –

 What is TrackPoint?